 Footfalls will be called for all divisions and age groups for ALL events.

 8. The net height should be 2.24 m (7’4⅛ ”) for female 13-18s teams and 2.13 m (7’0”) for female 12 and under teams.
 The net height should be 2.43 m (7’11⅝”) for male 15-18s teams and 2.24 m (7’4⅛”) for male 13-14s teams and is 2.13 m (7’0”) for male 12 and under teams.
 The net height should be 1.98 m (6'6") for 10 and under teams.

 9. NEW for 2023 - Jewelry is allowed but only at the official’s discretion.

-10. OFFICIATING & SCORING - A rostered adult is required to be the first (and second when possible) referee for ALL matches in every division.
+10. OFFICIATING & SCORING - A rostered adult is required to be the second referee for ALL BRACKET matches in every division.
 We want to avoid putting kids in a difficult situation interacting with adult coaches especially during high stakes matches.
 The only exception to this will be if BOTH playing teams coaches agree to allow a player to work as the down ref ONLY prior to the beginning of the match.

-Rostered adult MUST be the first referee and is responsible for officiating the match.
+Rostered adult MUST be the second referee & is responsible for officiating the match (exception for pool play)